What makes people buy the product?

-From frustration to a happy end
+From frustration to a happy end.

 Looking at products through the lens of jobs brings about a job-centric approach.
 When thinking of how your product helps others achieve their goals, you look into motivations, create some shared values among roles scattered in a big organization, while personas artificially break audiences apart.
 Products match problems, not people.

 A digital agency provides video services to B2B companies wanting to build their social proof among corporate clients through their webpage.
 A typical client of a video agency is Company Z with a poor online presence.
-Its webpage doesn’t build much trust and is boring to read—it doesn’t have “a human touch” either.
+Its webpage doesn’t build much trust and is boring to read — it doesn’t have “a human touch” either.
 The company owner is frustrated as their analytics highlights a huge bounce rate.
 The disheartened client is at point A.

 As the video agency takes interviews of happy customers who are talking about Company Z and starts embedding the videos on the page, conversion on the page skyrockets.
 The traffic entering the page doesn’t bounce back so fast.
 Videos managed to build visitors’ trust and more leads find their way to contact Company Z. Some of them become happy customers.
 Point B is reached.
-Once frustrated by low conversion and low number of inbound leads, the company Z observes a growing number of calls attributed to the webpage.
+Once frustrated by low conversion and a low number of inbound leads, the company Z observes a growing number of calls attributed to the webpage.

 Your product should show people a better future, reaching that aspiration point—their ideal state.
 That fits into the JTBD framework.
-In case of the video agency, Company Z hired them to create videos that would convert visitors into paying customers.
-Company Z made progress in acquiring more clients and finding the solution to low performance of their webpage in terms of lead generation.
+In the case of the video agency, Company Z hired them to create videos that would convert visitors into paying customers.
+Company Z made progress in acquiring more clients and finding the solution to the low performance of their webpage in terms of lead generation.

-The marketing team should craft statements which show potential customers what it means to be there—on the other side of the bridge, at point B. Your products should help customers achieve their desired state.
+The marketing team should craft statements which show potential customers what it means to be there — on the other side of the bridge, at point B. Your products should help customers achieve their desired state.
 That is the reason for “hiring” your products.

-Competition is not so obvious
+Competition is not so obvious.

 Personas artificially constrain your market.
 Product and marketing teams should stop thinking in categories of market segments and focus on the job-centered approach.
 By doing some jobs better or faster, your competitors may attract a segment of your clients.
 In other words, they will outperform your product and take away a big chunk of the market you used to occupy.
-Those competitors won’t necessary come from the same market segment.
+Those competitors won’t necessarily come from the same market segment.

 Let’s look at Airbnb.
 No one predicted Airbnb could compete with the hotel industry.
 It wasn’t hard to notice that hotels had a different user profile from personas of Airbnb.
 But